 - Crispy free range bacon.

-Forget the feta.
-You can top with toasted seeds instead if you like.
+Forget the feta or use a vegan cheese.
+You can top with toasted seeds instead if you like too.

 Serve with gluten free bread or toast.